cityjson/cjval/README.md

 `cjval` is a Rust library, and has 2 different binaries:

-  1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads Extensions automatically if the file contains some)
+  1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads Extensions automatically if the file contains any)
   2. `cjvalext` to validate a [CityJSON Extension file](https://www.cityjson.org/specs/#the-extension-file)